 Please see the ‘What can I complain about?’ page for further information before making a complaint.
 Complaints which fall outside our remit will be rejected.

 If you have any doubt about whether the JCIO can help you, please contact us via the email@example.com inbox with your enquiry and we will be happy to advise you.
-If you would like to discuss your enquiry with a member of staff, please request a call back via this email address.
+If you would like to discuss your enquiry with a member of staff, please call 020 7073 4719.

 We expect our staff to treat all those who use our service with dignity and respect and we expect our staff to be afforded the same courtesy.
 Our staff will terminate any telephone call where the caller shouts or becomes abusive.
 This includes cultural, racial or religious references and offensive language.
 We will not respond to any correspondence which contains such language.